JunyueCaoLab/PerturbFate/README.md

 # PerturbFate
 A combinatorial-indexing single-cell platform for concurrent profiling of chromatin accessibility, nascent and pre-existing RNA, or steady-state transcriptomic phenotypes, along with sgRNA identities

-# Dual-omics Preprocessing Pipelines
+# Dual-omics and Tri-omics Preprocessing Pipelines

-The `Dual-omics` folder contains the main preprocessing script and daughter scripts embedded for processing FASTQ files into crude count matrices.
+The `Dual-omics` and `Tri-omics` folders contain the main preprocessing scripts and daughter scripts that process FASTQ files into crude count matrices.
+Each modality (RNA, ATAC, sgRNA) has its own pipeline, and cell-calling functions are provided to unify count matrices across modalities.

 ---